Illedan/PartyfyYou/README.md

 # PartyfyYou

-Youtube viewer which syncronizes with your spotify
+- Youtube viewer which syncronizes with your spotify

+TODO:

+- Create a google key for the youtube-API.
+- Activate the key for YouTube (error message with appropriate instructions are given if it's wrong)